On the Northcott property for special values of L-functions: Examples of successive infima

 It is easy to observe that we have the following implications

 where $h' \colon S \to \Gamma$ is any height and $\alpha \circ \widetilde{\mathbf{h}} \geq h'$ means that $\alpha( \widetilde{\mathbf{h}}(s)) \geq h'(s)$ for every $s \in S$.

-\subsection{Examples of successive infima}
+\section{Examples of successive infima}

-We devote this subsection to the study of examples of successive infima and minima.
-In particular, we will see that our definitions \cref{def:successive_minima_least} and \cref{def:successive_minima} recover the notions of successive infima and minima present in Arakelov geometry, due to Minkowski (for lattices) and Zhang (for heights associated to hermitian line bundles).
+We devote this short section to the study of examples of successive infima and minima.
+In particular, we will see that our \cref{def:successive_minima_least,def:successive_minima} recover the notions of successive infima and minima present in Arakelov geometry, due to Minkowski (for lattices) and Zhang (for heights associated to hermitian line bundles).